 Gratuity for guide(s)

 Temperatures vary from the 70’s to below freezing with averages in the upper 50’s.
 Snow is possible; rain is likely.
 However, this time of the year we generally have lots of sunny dry weather.
 Strong, cold north winds are not unusual.
-It is a wind part of the state.
+It is a windy part of the state.
 There could be bugs so bring a mosquito head net and a bottle of DEET repellent.

 There is no weather station near to the Kokolik but Noatak Village is (though further south and warmer) reasonably close and you can study its climate here.
 Pt Lay on the coast is another (colder) proxy.
+If you average the two locations you can get an idea of a “typical” June day.

 Being Caribou by Karsten Heuer